-Professors Alexander, Vellios, Summers; Associate Professors Tammes (Director), Minton; Assistant Professors Parekh; Instructors Dritsas, Hocker, Lehman, Lee; Lecturers Batchelor, Bolinger, Brose, Feeley, Findley, Swinehart, Thompson, Young.
+Professors Alexander (Director), Fisch, Summers, Vellios; Associate Professor Minton; Assistant Professor Pizzo†; Instructors Dritsas, Hocker, Jung, Lehman, Reese; Lecturers Bostwick, Findley, Piper, Prior, Radivojevic, Shafer, Swinehart, Webb, Young

-Most courses given in the fourth year consist of a rotating internship in the clinical laboratories of the hospitals.
+Most courses given in the fourth year consist of a rotating internship in the Clinical Laboratories of the hospitals.
 The student gains practical experience which is supplemented by lectures, demonstrations, library assignments and special project work.
 This clinical year comprises a full 52 weeks of which two are reserved for vacation.
 This total time in classroom and laboratory work is 2000 clock hours for which 34 academic semester hours are earned.
-After completion of this year, students are eligible to take the Registry examination of the American Society of Clinical Pathologists.